SunLabDev/wn-gamification-plugin/README.md

 ### Measures reminder
 [SunLab.Measures](https://github.com/sunlabdev/measures) is internally used by the plugin to increment some measures when some events are emitted.
-You can configure the most basics event from the backend using the generic event listener of `Measures`, but for complexes cases, you'll need to manually create the listener from a `Plugin.php` file.
+You can configure the most basic events from the backend using the generic event listener of `Measures`, but for complexes cases, you'll need to manually create the listener from a `Plugin.php` file.

 A use case for this could be to give a badge rewarding immediately after the registration,